Preserved Stories Blog

 Pankaj Mishra describes the arrival of modernity in South Asia

-Charles Taylor, in Malaise of modernity (1992), provides an accessible overview of the cultural origins of modernity.
-Theodore Rabb, in The last days of the Renaissance and the path to modernity (2006) also provides a good overview of the steps that led to modernity.
+Charles Taylor, in Malaise of modernity (1992), highlights the cultural origins of modernity.
+Theodore Rabb, in The last days of the Renaissance and the path to modernity (2006) also outlines the steps to modernity.

 With regard to the consequences of instrumental reason, the term Charles Taylor favours, Rachel Carson has spoken with eloquence of some of the consequences that follow from blind adherance to this aspect of modernity.
 Those particular consequences haven’t changed.